kirill-markin/repo-to-text/README.md

 ## Example Output

 The generated text file will include the directory structure and contents of each file.
-For a full example, see the [example output](examples/example_repo_snapshot_2024-06-08-09-56-58-UTC.txt).
+For a full example, see the [example output for this repository](examples/example_repo_snapshot_2024-06-08-09-56-58-UTC.txt).

 ## Running Tests